 One Work Track member submitted for the Work Track’s consideration her analysis Applying International Law to the New gTLD Applicant Guidebook and the book she wrote on the topic “Protection of Geographic Names in International Law and Domain Name System.”

 Some Work Track members have also expressed that the implementation of the New gTLD Program must be consistent with freedom of expression rights provided under international law and reflected in the ICANN Bylaws and Principle G of the 2007 Policy.
 From one perspective, freedom of expression rights give applicants the right to apply for strings, including strings with geographic connotations.
 From another perspective, if a business controls a TLD with geographic connotations, and the people associated with that place later want to use that name as a TLD but are unable to do so, this may impact the free expression rights of of the people connected to the geographic place.
+From this perspective, the applicant may choose from a large number of possible strings, but the people associated with a place only have a connection to a single string.
+Different opinions have been expressed about which right should take precedence.

 One Work Track member noted that there is ongoing work in UNESCO and WIPO on cultural heritage / geographic names and ways to protect these terms internationally.
-Another Work Track member noted that there may be international law “in the making” at WIPO that work should be taken into account as ICANN develops policy.
+Another Work Track member noted that there may be international law “in the making” at WIPO and that this work should be taken into account as ICANN develops policy.

 Work Track members discussed the role of intellectual property law in relation to the delegation of strings that represent both a brand name and and a geographic term.
 From one perspective, brand applicants have legitimate interests in a string that corresponds to a brand and is also associated with the name of a city or other geographic location.
 From this perspective, trademarks may evoke positive associations and have "secondary meaning," which is the association between the mark and the attributes of the source or origin of the products and services.
 This secondary meaning (or "goodwill") in turn is a key component of the value and strength of the mark.
 From this point of view, some marks have long histories and significant value.
 Marks may be used in many countries and may be known by large numbers of people.
 From this perspective, under trademark law, trademark assets and rights are "owned" and controlled by particular parties.